 Media Technology MSc program, Leiden University

-The course is open to students from other programmes and institutes also (request admission from firstname.lastname@example.org), if spaces are available.
+The course is open to students from other programmes and institutes also, but only if spaces are available.
+Due to the Seminar-structure, only a limited number of students can be enrolled.
+Request admission from firstname.lastname@example.org.
 Media Technology MSc students have priority over other students.

 Contact the TA for questions outside class.